aaronkh/needlessly-long-status/README.md

 ```
 - I claim no responsbility for any damage to your League client, your computer, or yourself.
 Use this tool at your own discretion.
 - Please pardon any bugs; I wrote this at 3AM.
+- Created with Electron/Node.js and as few other JS libraries as possible
 - If anyone plays League on a Mac and/or wants to volunteer to test or build, feel free to drop a pull request or add me on league at Ieaverbuster.
 ```